-Taylor Bug Kisses Foundation is very committed to giving families a respite camp experience.
+Taylor Bug Kisses Foundation is very committed to giving families a respite camp experience at no cost to the family.
+Family Camp is an opportunity for both individuals with Smith-Magenis Syndrome and their families to spend time with others who are going through the same experiences as themselves.
 Our camp allows parents to meet other parents and allows them the time to decompress from all the responsibilities and challenges that come along with raising a child with Smith-Magenis Syndrome.
 And allows them to have a full night sleep.

-It is also important for us to give the siblings of individuals with Smith-Magenis Syndrome to have the chance to spend time with other siblings and having the chance to do activities they enjoy without the complications that can arise while trying to do social outings with a family member who has Smith-Magenis Syndrome.
+It is also important for us to give the siblings of individuals with Smith-Magenis Syndrome the chance to spend time with other siblings and having the opportunity to do activities they enjoy without the complications that can arise while trying to do social outings with a family member who has Smith-Magenis Syndrome.

 " Maybe this would have been like any other getaway to the “normal” family but to us this was a huge blessing.
 Not just a blessing but a life changing experience as we do not get out often, let alone get to be by ourselves.
 This was the first time in 14 years that my husband and I have had more than a couple hours alone." -Beverly, parent

 " I had an amazing time at SMS camp!
 One of the best experiences of my life for sure.
 Even though we were there for a short time, you guys felt like family!
 I would give up our annual vacations to come to SMS family camp every year instead."